sean-lamont/Spice-Boys-Super-Secret-Project/README.md

 Other fun examples
 ```
-show me hiw fun the suburbs are
+show me how fun the suburbs are
 show me predictions for crimes in 2018
 ```